Thanduriel/wimp_s/readme.txt

 AccBackward [S]
 AdjustTargetAcc[Shift]  - hold in combination with AccForward/AccBackward
-                          to change the target speed that will be held Brake[Tab]              - Set the target speed to zero Fire[LeftMouse]         - fires weapons in the first group targeting the ray of the cursor FireOther[RightMouse]	- fires weapons in the second group
+                          to change the target speed that will be held Thrust[A/D]		- make a quick jump left or right Brake[Tab]              - Set the target speed to zero Fire[LeftMouse]         - fires weapons in the first group targeting the ray of the cursor FireOther[RightMouse]	- fires weapons in the second group